 The advanced turning course involves performing more difficult machining operations, using different materials, and using different work holding devices.
-The materials, work holding devices and setups will present the learner with challenging situations that require them to apply their past experiences along with what they have learned in theory, to produce quality parts.
+The material, work holding devices and setups will present the learning with challenging situations that require them to apply their past experiences along with what they have learned in theory to produce quality parts.
 In situations where the student is performing previously learned operations, the learner will be expected to develop their speed and accuracy.
 One of the requirements of an advanced course is that students apply their knowledge to problems through the trouble shooting process.
-Prerequisite: Successful completion of the Turning